For Old Time's Sake Part 1 Of 3

 I climbed onto his back.
 “Porygon-Z, we’re going for a ride!”

 Porygon-Z looked over to me and let out a shrill shriek that I hadn’t heard it make in a long time.
 One that tore through my eardrums painfully.
 A shrill, relentless sound that made everyone helplessly scream.

 I covered my ears and closed my eyes as I cried out, Charizard rocking underneath me as he roared.
 “SHUT UUUUUUUUUP!!!!!!!”
 I let out at the top of my lungs.

 A moment later, the cry ended.

-I opened my eyes and screamed out in fright, surprised to see Porygon-Z right in front of my face, staring at me.
+I opened my eyes and screamed in fright, surprised to see Porygon-Z right in front of my face, staring at me.

 Charizard was shaking his head, his eyes closed.